‘The Blacklist’ season 4, episode 14 review: Who paid Isabella Stone? Aram goes undercover

 Overall – There were times tonight when we started to wonder if the show did a little too much, but what they pulled off was pretty fantastic in terms of the twist at the end.
 Grade: B+.

 What was your take on “The Architect,’ and do you want to see Aram go undercover more often?
-Let us know some of your thoughts on the subject below, and head over here if you’re interested in previewing further what lies ahead on the show.
+Let us know some of your thoughts on the subject below.
 (Photo: NBC.)